NOAA-ORR-ERD/orr-conda-recipes/README.rst

 Setting up anaconda.org
 -----------------------

-You may want to have conda automatically upload newly built packages:

-   conda config --set anaconda_upload True

 It can be helpful to login to your anaconda account before bulding / uploading packages::

   anaconda login